-ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 3, 2021 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 1, 2023 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints Dwayne L. Hyzak and Jason B. Beauvais as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Main Street Capital Corporation held of record by the undersigned on March 2, 2021 at the Annual Meeting of Stockholders to be held on May 3, 2021 at 9:00 AM CDT at Hotel Emma, Cellar K, 136 East Grayson, San Antonio, Texas 78215 or any adjournment or postponement thereof.
+The undersigned hereby appoints Dwayne L. Hyzak and Jason B. Beauvais as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Main Street Capital Corporation held of record by the undersigned on February 28, 2023 at the Annual Meeting of Stockholders to be held on May 1, 2023 at 9:00 AM CDT at Hotel Emma, Cellar J, 136 East Grayson, San Antonio, Texas 78215 or any adjournment or postponement thereof.

-The undersigned acknowledges receipt of Main Street Capital Corporation's Annual Report for the year ended December 31, 2020 and the Notice of 2021 Annual Meeting of Stockholders and related Proxy Statement.
+The undersigned acknowledges receipt of Main Street Capital Corporation's Annual Report for the year ended December 31, 2022 and the Notice of 2023 Annual Meeting of Stockholders and related Proxy Statement.

 This proxy, when properly executed, will be voted as directed herein.
-If no direction is made, this proxy will be voted "FOR" the Election of Directors and "FOR" Proposals 2, 3, and 4.
+If no direction is made, this proxy will be voted "FOR" the Election of Directors and "FOR" Proposals 2, 3, and 5, and "ONE YEAR" for Proposal 4.
 The proxy holders named above also will vote in their discretion upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting.